 New Member States

-ESA will soon have 22 Member States.
+ESA has 22 Member States.
 The national bodies responsible for space in these countries sit on ESA’s governing Council: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.

 Canada also sits on the Council and takes part in some projects under a Cooperation Agreement.
 Other EU states also have Cooperation Agreements with ESA, such as Bulgaria, Cyprus, Lithuania and Malta.
 Latvia, Slovenia and Slovakia are participating in the Plan for European Cooperating States (PECS).